iree-org/iree/docs/website/docs/reference/glossary.md

 [specification](https://github.com/openxla/stablehlo/blob/main/docs/spec.md)
 and an MLIR dialect.

-IREE uses the StableHLO MLIR Dialect as one of it's input formats.
+IREE uses the StableHLO MLIR Dialect as one of its input formats.

 ## TOSA